cavapoo-cavoodle-dog-breed-info

 Image credit: AER Wilmington DE via Flickr

-With a silky and undocked tail, this Toy dog breed is the 19th most popular dog breed in the U.S. It originated in the United Kingdom and comes in several colours including Blenheim and Ruby.
-It is a social and friendly breed that makes the best companions with children and other pets.
+With a silky and undocked tail, this Toy dog breed is among the top 25 dog breeds in Australia.
+Cavalier originated in the United Kingdom.
+It comes in several colours, including Blenheim and Ruby.
+It is a social and friendly breed that makes excellent companions with children and other pets.

-Cavalier King Charles Spaniel is a patient, playful, and entertaining dog and can easily adapt to any family and environment.
-As the Spaniels are known for their hunting nature, they may be a threat to birds but training can do wonders and they can live with the birds and small pets like a soulmate.
+Cavalier King Charles Spaniel is a patient, playful, and entertaining dog and can quickly adapt to any family and environment.
+As the Spaniels are known for their hunting nature, they may be a threat to birds, but training can do wonders, and they can live with all types of small pets like a soulmate.

 The Cavaliers have been crossbred with several other pure breeds to get a different dog breed.
 Some of them are Cavachon (Bichon Frise mix), Cavapoochon (mixed with Toy Poodle and Bichon Frise) and Chilier (Chihuahua mix).